Education Frequently Asked Questions – COVID-19

 Yes.
-Candidates who registered for the original Spring exam dates who do not want to participate on the July dates have until 48 hours prior to your exam date to request a refund/credit voucher/or transfer towards the same exam in Fall 2020 .
+Candidates who registered for the original Spring exam dates who do not want to participate on the July dates have until 48 hours prior to your exam date to request a full refund/a credit voucher towards the same exam in the Fall 2020 exam administration/or transfer towards the same exam in Fall 2020.
 Written-Answer exam refund/credit voucher/ or transfer requests received less than 48 hours prior to your scheduled exam date will not be accepted.
 These requests and all other related questions should be directed to the SOA Customer Service Team.

 My university has given me the option of a pass/fail grade for one of my VEE approved courses.
 Will I be able to use a passing grade for VEE credit?
 Do I have to get a letter from my professor?

 It depends on the timing.
 We are temporarily accepting for VEE credit a pass/satisfactory mark or a grade of C or better on transcripts for the Spring and Summer 2020 semesters only.
 While the standard VEE policy accepts a passing score on a pass/fail course if the candidate’s professor can provide a letter that a B- or better was earned, we will not require that letter for the Spring and Summer 2020 courses.

 Please direct any questions to email@example.com.